kcp-dev/kcp/docs/content/index.md

 ## Quickstart

-To get started with trying out kcp on your local system, we provide [Quickstart](./setup/quickstart.md) instructions.
+To get started with trying out kcp on your local system, check out our [Quickstart](./setup/quickstart.md) instructions.

 ## Contributing